orbeon/orbeon-forms-doc/Form-Runner-~-Autosave.md

 See also the [blog post](http://blog.orbeon.com/2013/10/autosave.html).

+## Enabling autosave

+The following conditions must be met for autosave to happen:

+- The user must be logged in.
+- The user must have update permissions (if permissions are enabled for the form).
+- The form mode must be `new` or `edit`.
+- The persistence layer must support it and have the `oxf.fr.persistence.$name.autosave` property set to `true` (`true` by default for the built-in relational databases).
+- The autosave delay must be greater than `0` (true by default).

+See [[Database-Support|Orbeon-Forms-Features ~ Database-Support]] for the detail of which persistence layers support autosave.

+*NOTE: Form Builder doesn't support autosave as of Orbeon Forms 4.8._

 ## How autosave works

 When autosave is enabled and you are an authenticated user, form data is automatically saved as *drafts* in the background as you enter and modify form data.
 This reduces the chance that you will lose data if something goes wrong and you haven't explicitly saved the data.